FAQ – Frequently Asked Questions for Spirit Safaris tours

 Can My Dietary Needs Be Considered?

 See also Meals / Menus – Be prepared for some delicious cuisine.
-Our staff are well experienced in camp cooking.
+Our staff are healthy food conscious and committed, and well experienced in camp cooking.
 From roasts to stir-frys, casseroles and desserts.
 We cook on BBQ plates, in the camp oven, on gas rings and cooking over the fire.
 Enjoy damper and fire apple pies.
-We love to experiment.

 Guests eat breakfast prior to day one departure.
 All camping meals are provided on tour (also options to purchase meals at resort restaurants, stations etc):